GP-Silah/silah-ai/README.md

 ├─ main.py
 ├─ prophetAI.py
 ├─ models/
-│  └─ prophet_model.pkl   # pre-trained Prophet model
+│  └─ prophet_model.pkl       # Optional trained Prophet model
+│  └─ labse_finetuned.pkl     # optional fine-tuned LaBSE model
 ```

 The backend will load this model at startup.
+If a fine-tuned model is not available for any feature (Prophet or LaBSE), the backend will automatically fall back to the corresponding pre-trained model to ensure functionality.

 ### 5. Run the FastAPI Server